mat-0/cheltenham-open-data/_pages/flood-warnings.md

 <!-- flood_marker starts -->
 - Flood alert: Upper Bristol Avon area
-- River levels are currently stable but are expected to rise overnight in response to heavy rain this evening.
+- Rising river levels overnight may lead to flooding.
+Flooding is possible on 13 November 2025 from 11:00 PM.
 Flooding is forecast to affect locations near the Bristol Avon, Tetbury Avon, Sherston Avon, Dauntsey Brook, with low lying land and roads expected to be most affected, particularly low lying areas in Tetbury, Badminton, Brook End at Luckington, Corsham, Lacock and the road at Reybridge.
-Further heavy rain is forecast on Friday and levels are expected to continue rising through the day.
-We are monitoring rainfall and river levels and will issue further alerts and warnings if required.
-Avoid using low lying footpaths and any bridges near local watercourses and consider activating any flood protection products you may have.
-This message will be updated by 4:00PM on 14/11/2025 or as the situation changes.
+Further heavy rain is forecast on Friday 14/11/2025 and levels are expected to continue rising through the day.
+We are closely monitoring the situation and will issue further alerts and warnings if required.
+Take care and avoid walking, cycling or driving through flood water and consider activating any flood protection products you may have.
+This message will be updated by 2:00PM on 14 November 2025 or as the situation changes.

+- Flood alert: River Evenlode from Moreton in Marsh to Cassington and also the River Glyme at Wootton and Woodstock
+- Forecast rising river levels overnight may lead to flooding.
+Flooding is possible from the morning of 14 November 2025 .
+Flooding of low lying land and roads is possible, especially in the Shipton Under Wychwood Area.
+Rainfall is forecast over the next 24 hours.
+We expect river levels to begin rising in the evening and overnight of 13/11/2025.
+We are closely monitoring the situation .
+Take care and avoid walking, cycling or driving through flood water .
+This message will be updated by 9:00AM on 14 November 2025 or as the situation changes.

+- Flood alert: Tributaries on the Upper River Thames above Cricklade
+- Forecast rising river levels overnight may lead to flooding.
+Flooding is possible from the morning of 14 November 2025 .
+Flooding of low lying land and roads is possible, especially in the Purton Stoke and Swill Brook areas.
+Rainfall is forecast over the next 24 hours.
+We expect river levels to begin rising in the evening and overnight of 13/11/2025.
+We are closely monitoring the situation .
+Take care and avoid walking, cycling or driving through flood water .
+This message will be updated by 9:00AM on 14 November 2025 or as the situation changes.

 - Flood alert: Tributaries in Gloucester
 - Rising river levels overnight may lead to flooding.